null

 WASHINGTON STATE FLAG HISTORY & MEANING

-After the flag’s adoption in 1923, it underwent color standardization throughout the next several years and was finalized to its current color in 1967.
+After the flag’s adoption in 1923, it underwent color standardization for several years and was finalized to its current color in 1967.

-The Washington state flag contains the seal of the state, and, consequently, is the only state flag to feature the image of an American president.
+Washington’s flag contains the state's seal and, consequently, is the only state flag to feature the image of an American president.
 According to Senator Guy B. Groff, sponsor of the 1923 bill that adopted the flag, the flag's greenfield represented the "verdant fields" of Western Washington, while the gold seal represented the "wheat areas" of Eastern Washington.

 Other Details